 In this article, we discuss controlling simultaneous errors in classification of teachers or schools by a decision-theoretic approach.

-Researchers develop the "generalized persistence" (GP) model, a Bayesian multivariate model for estimating teacher effects that accommodates longitudinal data that are not vertically scaled by allowing less than perfect correlation of a teacher's effects across test administrations.
+The authors developed a "generalized persistence" (GP) model, a Bayesian multivariate model for estimating teacher effects that accommodates longitudinal data that are not vertically scaled by allowing less than perfect correlation of a teacher's effects across test administrations.

 The authors analyze the systems of three districts and two states that have begun or are planning to incorporate measures of student performance into teacher evaluations.